-The Ravens are Omaha, Nebraska’s chapter of the Armored Combat League, an international association of teams that compete in full-contact fighting wearing steel armor and wielding steel weapons.
+The Ravens are Omaha’s chapter of the Armored Combat League, an international association of teams that compete in full-contact fighting wearing steel armor and wielding steel weapons.

-When he signed on to have twins with his 56-year-old wife, Mike McLaughlin didn’t expect to be nearly 70 and raising them by himself.
-But that’s what happened after wife Lisa died within a few days of giving birth.
+When he agreed to have children with his 56-year-old wife, Lisa, Mike McLaughlin didn’t expect to be nearly 70 and raising them by himself.
+In a tragic turn of events, Lisa died a few days after giving birth to the twins.

-Duane Wiskus, 67, grew up in Carroll, Iowa, and served in Vietnam as a crew chief for EC-47 surveillance aircraft aircraft flying electronic eavesdropping missions out of Nha Trang in 1968-69, where he recalls helicopters spraying Agent Orange around the perimeter of his base as well as in the jungles of Vietnam.
-His son, Clint contracted infantile muscular dystrophy and died at 20-months-old — which he said he blames on his wartime exposure to Agent Orange.
-In recent years, he has had multiple heart attacks and deals with diabetes.
+Duane Wiskus, 67, grew up in Carroll, Iowa, and served in Vietnam as a crew chief for an EC-47 surveillance aircraft flying electronic eavesdropping missions out of Nha Trang in 1968-69, where he recalls helicopters spraying Agent Orange around the perimeter of his base as well as in the jungles of Vietnam.
+Many years later, his son, Clint, was diagnosed with infantile muscular dystrophy and died at 20-months-old.
+Wiskus thinks his wartime exposure to Agent Orange could be to blame.

-Sam Fried, of Omaha, who escaped from Auschwitz, a Nazi concentration camp more than seven decades ago shares his story while still showing a prisoner identification number which still remains on his left arm: A-5053.
+Sam Fried, of Omaha, who escaped from Auschwitz, a Nazi concentration camp, more than seven decades ago shares his story.
+His prisoner identification number still remains on his left arm: A-5053.